troy-west/apache-kafka-three-ways/README.md

 An Open Source Apache Kafka Workshop provided by [Troy-West](http://www.troywest.com), available as a [guided, full day workshop with your team](http://www.troywest.com/workshops).

+By developers, for developers, our workshop takes new starters through the nuts and bolts of Kafka.
+We explain the big ideas, layered abstractions, and gradual evolution of Kafka over the last decade.

 Morning session materials provided as a reveal.js presentation and Q+A (theory).

 Afternoon session materials provided as Java and Clojure projects (practice).

-By developers, for developers, our workshop takes new starters through the nuts and bolts of Kafka.

 # Goals